 Please understand that, since our university receives hundreds of applications from around the world, we are forced to limit the admissible proofs of English language proficiency in order to ensure the fair and efficient evaluation of all applications.
 The current rules are the result of many years of experience in the admission of international students at our university.

 In the information sheet, you can also find an answer to the question "What are my options if I do not have the required proof of language skills yet?".

 A: Yes, you are welcome to apply for a Master's degree at our university, even if you have already completed one.
 There are no restrictions on applying for a second Master's degree.

 A: No. You do not need German language skills to study in the World Heritage Studies programme.
 However, we encourage all students to attend the voluntary German language courses offered through BTU Cottbus-Senftenberg.
 Additionally, an intensive course is offered before the start of every winter semester.
 For more information, please consult BTU's Zentrale Einrichtung Sprachen website.

 A: Applications are evaluated as they are received.
 The sooner you apply, the sooner you will receive information regarding your admission status.

 Please note that the review process can easily take two months after the submission of your complete application.
 This is because uni assist requires about six weeks for their pre-check.
 Additionally, our university needs two weeks for our review and to issue the letter of admission or rejection.
-During the busiest time of the appication period (about mid-July to mid-August), this may increase to four weeks.
+During the busiest time of the application period (about mid-July to mid-August), this may increase.
 Generally, we advise all applicants to apply as soon as possible and not wait until right before the deadline.